bestony/logoly/README.md

 1. clone this project
 2. install dependencies with `npm install` at the project root directory
-3. start the development server with `npm run serve`
+3. start the development server with `npm run dev`
 4. make changes
 5. build with `npm run build`